goncalotr/goncalotr/README.md

 <h1 align="left">Hi there👋</h1>

 Welcome to my GitHub profile!
-I'm a mechatronics engineer from Portugal with a passion for simulation, visualization and automation.
+I'm a mechatronics engineer from Portugal passionate about simulation, visualization and robotics.

 #### 🚀 Quick Links
 * **[LinkedIn](https://linkedin.com/in/goncalotr)**